Yusran-Code/InvoiceGO/README.md

 # 🧾 InvoiceGO - PDF Invoice Generator in Go

-**InvoiceGO** is a simple web application built with Go (Golang) that generates and downloads PDF invoices.
+**InvoiceGO** A supporting system for PT PERTAMINA’s main application, providing an efficient solution for generating invoices.
+Built with Go (Golang) that generates and downloads PDF invoices and LO Laporan operational(Operations Report).
 This project is perfect for showcasing backend skills, following clean architecture and a modular structure.

 ---